"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 I studied the Chickawana, a typical mailboat of the time.
 Thirty-five feet long with an open deck behind the wheelhouse in the bow, she carried a crew of three.

-Other than a covered engine well in the center of the deck the only part below-decks was the low-ceilinged passenger cabin, line with benches below the portholes, entered by a short stairway at the stern.
+Other than a covered engine well in the center of the deck the only part below decks was the low-ceilinged passenger cabin, lined with benches below the portholes, entered by a short stairway at the stern.

-Since there were no other passengers that morning I would occupy it by myself until, getting bored, I ventured forth to view the scenery and to visit the crew on the
+Since there were no other passengers that morning I would occupy it by myself until, getting bored, I ventured forth to view the scenery and visit the crew on the bridge.

 Eventually, all was in order and I made my way across the gangplank, which was then hauled aboard.